GCPKenobi/terraform/Terraform/02-IaC-terraform.md

 In the above example, we use *local-exec* as a provisoner which will execute a command locally on the machine running Terraform (**not the VM we are provisioning**)

-Provisioners only run whe a resource is created.
-As such in ordder to see this in action we would have to recreate the resource.
+If we run ```terraform apply```, Terraform finds nothing to do.
+This is because provisioners only run when a resource is created.
+As such in order to see this in action we would have to recreate the resource.
 We can inform terraform to recreate the instance with the following command:
 ```
 terraform taint google_compute_instance.vm_instance
 ```